What are weather graphics?

 8. Lifestyle

-These visuals are used to display everyday health-related conditions such as pollen, local air quality and allergy index.
+These visuals are used to display everyday health-related conditions such as pollen levels, local air quality, and the allergy index.
 According to Magrid research, 49% of weather consumers are very interested in health-related news.

 Graphical weather forecast technology